d/orca-notes/partition.md

 * It seems easy to execute, we know exactly what a partial scan plan _should_ look
 * There seems to be insurmountable difficult in planning optimally for this.
+* Specifically, the following kinds of plans are "easy to execute" but very very challenging to optimize (hint: exponential search space):
+  * partition-wise aggregate
+  * partition-wise join
+  * partition-wise index path
+* Note: partition-wise sort should _not_ be that hard to plan.
+* Jesse's recommendation: there's a small baby, but this is 99% bathwater, please throw it away and never look back
+* Shreedhar: What if PM regrets abandoning the baby and comes back to the adoption agency and demands a return?

 ## Runtime Pruning